The White Lotus season finale: That devastating ending explained

 Who dies on The White Lotus finale?

-It's Armond (Murray Bartlett), the outwardly accommodating and inwardly seething resort manager who comes increasingly unhinged from the stress of having to cater to demanding guests who have lots of money and little aloha spirit.
-Chief among those contributing to his drug-addled downward spiral is insufferable newlywed Shane (Jake Lacy), who spends five episodes infuriated at Armond for not booking the honeymooners the vaunted Pineapple Suite and stabs him to death in the sixth.
+It's Armond (Murray Bartlett), the outwardly cheerful and accommodating but inwardly seething resort manager who comes increasingly unhinged from the stress of having to cater to demanding guests who flash lots of cash and little aloha spirit.
+Chief among those contributing to his drug-addled downward spiral is insufferable newlywed Shane (Jake Lacy).
+The real estate heir spends five episodes infuriated at Armond for not getting the honeymooners the vaunted Pineapple Suite Shane's mom booked for them, then stabs him to death in the sixth.

 Did Shane kill Armond on purpose?

-Shane harbors murderous rage toward Armond, but in the end the manager's death is an accident.
-After finding out Shane's responsible for getting him fired, a coked-up Armond sneaks into Shane's room, where he drops his khakis, crouches over Shane's open suitcase and drops an unwelcome gift or two.
+Shane harbors murderous rage toward the White Lotus manager, but in the end his death is an accident.
+After Armond discovers Shane's unyielding grudge got him fired, the coked-up employee sneaks into Shane's room.
+There, he drops his khakis, crouches over Shane's open suitcase and leaves an unwelcome gift or two.

-When Shane returns to his room to discover the stinky souvenir, he grabs the knife he put by the bed as protection after learning another guest's room had been broken into.
-Then he rounds a corner, startles at seeing Armond and stabs him in the chest.
-More than anything, Armond's a victim of the social inequities of the world he and his co-workers inhabit.
-To Shane and his ilk, people like Armond and fellow staff members Kai and Belinda are disposable.
+When Shane returns to his room to find the stinky souvenir, he grabs the knife he put by the bed as protection against the jewelry thief he's heard is on the loose.
+Then he rounds a corner, startles at seeing Armond and stabs him in the chest, leaving him to bleed out in a luxury bathtub.
+Armond is a casualty of the pair's escalating rivalry, but more than anything, he's a victim of the intractable social inequities of the world he and his co-workers inhabit.
+To Shane and his ilk, people like Armond and fellow smiling staff members Kai and Belinda are disposable.
+It makes sense one of them ends up sacrificing not just his dignity, but his life.

 Only Armond knows for sure.
-He could be relieved to be escaping his absurd world.
+He could be relieved to escape his oppressive upstairs-downstairs world.
 The smile could be glee at exacting such messy revenge on Shane and his preppy, perfectly folded clothes.
 Or the grin could indicate Armond's satisfaction that the stabbing could finally bring the arrogant Shane down.
 But do people like Shane really ever have to deal with the consequences of their actions?
 Not on this show...

 Does Shane pay for what he did?